-- Students will turn over their electronic device to the staff member who has determined its use inappropriate.
-The electronic device will be returned by the staff member (who removed the device) when they feel it will no longer be an issue. - Upon repeated removal by a staff member, the student's electronic device will be brought to the office.
-It will remain in the office until the end of day. - If a student's electronic device comes to the office a third time, the student's electronic device will remain in the office for one week unless picked up by a parent or guardian. - If a student's electronic device continues to be an issue, they will be asked to leave it at home. - If a student(s) violates the rights and/or privacy of other student(s) or staff and/or partakes in cyberbullying, they will be dealt with on an individual basis.
+- Students will turn over their electronic device to the staff member in charge. - The staff member will bring the student's electronic device to the office.
+It will remain in the office until the end of day. - If a student's electronic device comes to the office on more than one occasion, the student's electronic device will remain in the office until a parent or guardian picks it up. - If a student's electronic device continues to be an issue, they will be asked to leave it at home. - If a student(s) violates the rights and/or privacy of other student(s) or staff and/or partakes in cyberbullying, they will be dealt with on an individual basis.
 This may involve the principal and a designated discipline review team.
 Some acts may involve RCMP intervention.